yabwon/SAS_PACKAGES/SPF/SPFinit.md

 ##       This is short help information for the `listPackages` macro <a name="listpackages"></a>
 -----------------------------------------------------------------------------------------

- Macro to list available SAS packages, version `20251126`
+ Macro to list available SAS packages, version `20251221`

  A SAS package is a zip file containing a group of SAS codes (macros, functions, data steps generating data, etc.) wrapped up together and embedded inside the zip.

  The `%listPackages()` macro lists packages available in the packages folder.
-List is printed inthe SAS Log.
+List is printed in the SAS Log.

 ### Parameters: